frenck/spook/documentation/integrations/recorder.md

 These are not harmful, but they are not free either: they take up database space, and they keep showing up in pickers and graphs long after the sensor they belonged to is gone.

-To resolve the raised issue, open {term}`Developer tools` > Statistics and fix them there.
+To resolve the raised issue, open {term}`Tools` > Statistics and fix them there.
 Spook will automatically remove the repair issue once the issue is fixed.

 ## Use cases